FV Preussen Eberswalde

-FV Preussen Eberswalde is a German association football club from Eberswalde, Brandenberg northeast of Berlin.
+FV Preussen Eberswalde is a German association football club from Eberswalde, Brandenburg, northeast of Berlin.

 History

 The club was founded on 1 July 1909 as FC Preussen Eberswalde (FC Prussia Eberswalde) and steadily improved in the period leading up to World War I advancing to play in the top local league.
 The club nearly collapsed during the war but resumed play in 1920 and soon returned to its previous good form going through the 1922–23 season with only a single loss and advancing to the country's second highest play class.

 After the rise to power of the Nazis in 1933 German football was re-structured and Prussia kept its place playing in the second tier Oberliga.
 In 1936 the team slipped back to local city league competition and after the outbreak of World War II played progressively fewer games.
 In 1943–44 Prussia briefly partnered with longtime local rival Eberswalde SV 1912 (originally FC Britannia) as a combined wartime side or Kriegspielgemainschaft.
 At war's end occupying Allied authorities banned most organizations in Germany including sports and football clubs.
 The two wartime partners emerged in 1946 as ZSG (Zentralen Sportgemeinschaft) Eberswalde-Nord and ZSG Eberswalde-Süd, respectively.

 Eberswald was located in the Soviet zone of occupation which would soon become East Germany and football leagues separate from those in the western half of the country would emerge.
 As was common in the east, the club would undergo a number of name changes playing first in 1948 as ZSG Eintracht Eberswalde, as BSG (Betriebssportgemeinschaft) Stahl Eberswalde in 1950 and finally as BSG Motor Eberswalde beginning in 1952.
 A re-organization of the league structure that year meant that the club would no longer have to regularly face strong teams from Potsdam and Lausitz in their division and they capitalized by taking district titles in 1955 and 1956.
 They were not able, however, to make it through the subsequent playoff rounds into the second division DDR-Liga.